 2. Help him channel his anxieties to something productive

-Insecurity, anxiety, jealousy, depression all lie at varied points of the spectrum of a negative relationship.
-If you want to help your insecure husband, maybe you can try and bring some positive light into him.
+Insecurity, anxiety, jealousy, and depression all lie at varied points of the spectrum of a negative relationship.
+If you want to help your insecure husband, maybe you can try to bring some positivity into his outlook toward life.
 Take the lead in encouraging him to channel his energies into something productive.